Last updated: 2023-10-12

-For alternative solutions while on the go, Szeged's Public Transit app is a great choice (if you have an Android phone), and also the Szeged Public Transit Messenger Chatbot for any devices.
+For alternative solutions while on the go, menetrend.app is a great choice (if you have an Android phone), and also the Szeged Public Transit Messenger Chatbot for any devices.

 Control and fines

 Ticket controllers are not a rarity here.
 It is heavily recommended that you always travel with a validated ticket or pass on you and you don't try to cheat the system.
 Ticket controllers pick lines at random and will ask for your validated ticket, pass, or the QR code of your validated ticket in the mobile ticket app.
-If you have a pass, make sure you show them your student ID as well, even if it's only temporary.
+If you have a season pass, make sure you show them your student ID as well, even if it's only temporary.
 If you happen to get fined because something was not in order, check out this site to get info on the charges you'll be facing and ask a mentor for help.

 There are a few taxi services in the city.
 You can call and request one to your location.
 The drivers may not speak English, but should be able to get you where you want to go.
 Trips usually cost somewhere between 2000-4000 Forints within the city.